otatebe/chfs/doc/chstagein.1.md

 % January 30, 2023

 # NAME
-chstagein - stage-in a file to CHFS
+chstagein - stage-in files to CHFS

 # SYNOPSIS
 **chstagein** [_options_] _file_ ...

 # DESCRIPTION
-**chstagein** stages in a file to CHFS in parallel in MPI.
+**chstagein** stages in files to CHFS in parallel in MPI.

 # OPTIONS
 -a